 Is Potato Gratin the same as dauphinoise?

-The main difference is that the gratin is usually made using pre-cooked potatoes, that are cooked in cream and topped with cheese.
+The main difference is that the potato gratin is usually made using pre-cooked potatoes, that are cooked in cream and topped with cheese.
 While Gratin Dauphinoise is made of thinly-sliced, not pre-cooked potatoes that cook in cream.

 Why You’ll Love This Potato Gratin: